abdullah-rasmita/abdullah-rasmita.github.io/index.md

 title: Home
 ---

-Welcome to our personal space.
+Welcome to our personal space — Abdullah & Rahmi.

 This website is a shared place for notes, projects, reflections, and ideas.
 It is intentionally open-ended and may evolve over time.